comodojo/extender.framework/docs/commands.rst

 	}

 Once defined, a command should be registered into the framework.
-The *commands-config.php* file can be used for this purpose.
+The *extender-commands-config.php* file can be used for this purpose.

 The format is the following::